TarunaBV/F1-Dashboard/README.md

 ## 🗂 Dataset Used

-The dashboard was built using Formula 1 historical datasets containing:
+The dashboard was built using Formula 1 historical datasets(1950 - 2024) containing:

 ### Drivers